How to Use Remote Control in Neat Pulse

 Accessing Remote Control

-Using Remote Control
+Using the Remote Control

-During a remote control session, the device’s screen will be mirrored into your browser window so you can interact with the device.
+While you’re in a remote control session, the device’s screen will be mirrored into your browser window so you can interact with the device.

 If two Neat devices are paired together, the remote control feature allows you to control both devices at once.